joca1905/LRHCPN/README.md

 # ⚙️ **Implementation Features**

-- **Applicable to binary Classification:** <p align="justify">The RL algorithm implemented in coloured Petri nets (RLHCPN) is suitable for addressing both binary classification problems.</p>
+- **Applicable to binary Classification:** <p align="justify">The LR algorithm implemented in coloured Petri nets (LRHCPN) is suitable for addressing both binary classification problems.</p>

-- **Graphical Visualization:** <p align="justify"> The model in Petri nets provides a graphical visualization of the RL algorithm, making the modeling process straightforward and user-friendly.</p>
+- **Graphical Visualization:** <p align="justify"> The model in Petri nets provides a graphical visualization of the LR algorithm, making the modeling process straightforward and user-friendly.</p>

 - **Fully Adaptable Implementation:** <p align="justify"> The proposed method offers a fully adaptable implementation and can be used with any set of numerical data for binary classification.</p>